Jul 27, 2015

 Congratulations!
-After a three-day orientation in Dallas, you’ve been successfully LAUNCHED.
+After a three-day orientation in Dallas, you’ve undergone our LAUNCH training.
 Now it’s time to go home, hug your family and do a load of laundry because the real training is about to begin.
 We call it C.O.O.L.
 (College of Operations Leadership) training, and once you’re finished, you’re going to know exactly what it takes to run your own 7-Eleven store – like a boss.

 Arron Yount is 7-Eleven’s senior field training manager responsible for the managers and Franchisees attending C.O.O.L. training.
 Every year approximately 1,300 participants attend the six- to eight-week program held at one of 46 7-Eleven locations across the country.
 Yount definitely has his work cut out for him, but considering the caliber of Franchisees that emerge from the program, it’s worth it.